 Your Certificate of Insurance must include the signature of your insurance agent/broker or a representative of the agency.

-Understanding your Certificate of Insurance is an important part of owning a small business, but if your insurance agent is only telling you which coverage you currently have, you’re only seeing a small piece of the puzzle.
+Understanding your Certificate of Insurance is an important part of owning a small business, but if your insurance agent is only telling you which coverages you currently have, you’re only seeing a small piece of the puzzle.

 Accidents, shoddy work, negligence, and other claims occur all the time in commercial settings, which is why it’s important to have the right level of insurance coverage.

 At Harry Levine Insurance, we’ve been meeting Central Florida’s insurance needs for more than 30 years, and we have the knowledge, resources, and expertise to identify and close gaps in your coverage.

 If you’re looking for affordable coverage that meets your needs, request a quote today.